 Then SEO evolved.
 Again.

-Most recently, Google and other search giants switched up the algorithm to make search smarter and more intuitive.
+In 2018, Google and other search giants switched up the algorithm to make search smarter and more intuitive.
 Now, instead of using the keyword equivalent of a sniper rifle like blogs, content marketers need to start using value-powered keyword grenades, also known as pillar pages.

 Pillar Pages 101